jackvandrunen/enclave/README.md

 ---

 `timestamp` A UNIX timestamp formatted as an integer.
 Should be sent with every packet for reference, although it's up to the client to decide how to deal with it.
 Clients should also have the ability to deal with missing timestamp fields.

 ---

+*Handshake*

+When two clients connect, they both should send a single packet.
+This packet should contain the client's "status" and "status-message".

+---